prasanganath/prasanganath/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on Intervest Software Technologies
-- 🌱 I’m currently learning Golan
+- 🌱 I’m currently learning Java Golan
 - 👯 I’m looking to collaborate on Java and React Js projects
 - 💬 Ask me about web